missetubal/missetubal/README.md

 ### Hi there (:

-- 🔭 I’m currently working with the Mobile Team at Capitual
+- 🔭 I’m currently looking for an opportunity
 - 🌱 I’m currently learning React Native, ReactJs and Typescript
 - 😄 My Pronouns: She/Her